bradypp/personal-website/src/content/projects/dev-link/index.md

     - Node.js
     - Express.js
     - MongoDB
+    - AWS
 ---

 Dev Link is a full-stack social media web app aimed towards software developers.
-It's made easy for developers to create a profile, showcase their skills, experience & projects, and to easily find other developers that fit a certain set of requirements.
+It allows developers to easily create a profile to showcase their skills, experience & projects and quickly find other developers that fit certain requirements.

 In the creation of this project, I learned how to plan and develop a medium-sized full-stack web app from scratch using modern technologies.